paulrobertlloyd/paulrobertlloyd-v4/src/projects/bravissimo/index.md

 Clearleft had assembled a small team to work alongside the company’s in-house development team, led by Luke Bennett, to re-develop their e-commerce site.
 James Box concentrated on the user experience with James Bates providing an initial design direction.

-{% render 'screenshots' with screenshots.brastrap
+{% render 'gallery' with screenshots.brastrap
   alignment: 'bleed'
   imagePreset: 'supporting'
 %}